-Out of 7 studies, 6 18-23 were conducted to determine the effectiveness of MI on motor function.
+Out of 7 studies, six were conducted to determine the effectiveness of MI on motor function18-23.
 According to Amit and coworkers23, Dynamic neuro-cognitive imagery significantly improved motor function measures, specifically in the TUG manual and 360-degree Turn.
 Sarasso E et al.21 reported that combining Action Observation Imagery-MI with the dual task is more beneficial for reorganizing the brain area, and these effects are long-lasting.